Creating the Offer Letter

 Appointment Dates

 Appointments ordinarily are made for the nine-month period, August 23 through May 22, but may be of shorter duration for a variety of reasons.
-Specific dates can be found here on the "Stipend Listings" posted for each academic year.
+Specific dates can be found on the Stipend Listing posted by Payroll for each academic year.

-GA Offer Letters
+GA Offer Letters and Supplemental Description of Duties Forms

-The GA offer letter templates contain boilerplate language that must be included, and the templates should be accessed from the Human Resources website as each new letter is created as content is subject to change.
+• The GA offer letter templates contain boilerplate language that must be included, and the templates should be accessed from the Human Resources website, as each new letter is created as content is subject to change.
 These template letters are not intended to be form letters, but the language has been vetted for compliance with relevant contractual and legal provisions.
 The hiring department is responsible for the personalization of names, titles, salary and other specific data.
-Hiring departments must also provide the GA with a Supplemental Description of Duties form.
-Template versions of the Supplemental Description of Duties form for Teaching GAs and Research GAs can be found here.
-These templates can be modified by departments to more accurately reflect the GA’s duties.
 Should you need to substantially revise the standard letters, it is imperative that you contact The Graduate School before doing so.

 Additional Information for Incoming GAs' Offer Letters - The April 15 Resolution

-GA offer letters for incoming graduate students must include language regarding the Council of Graduate Schools' (CGS) "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistantships," also known as the "April 15 Resolution."
+• GA offer letters for incoming graduate students must include language regarding the Council of Graduate Schools' (CGS) "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants," also known as the "April 15 Resolution."
 Because UConn is a party to the April 15 Resolution, we are obliged to allow admitted graduate students to consider all offers of financial support through April 15.
 In turn, the resolution binds students to their decisions made or held in place after April 15.
 Over 325 U.S. institutions offering graduate degrees have agreed to abide by this resolution.

-Here are some important aspects of the Resolution:
+• Here are some important aspects of the Resolution:

 • The April 15 deadline applies only to acceptance of an offer of financial support such as a graduate scholarship, fellowship, traineeship, or assistantship.
 Departments are free to ask or require potential students to respond before April 15 if the student did not receive an offer of financial support.